twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt01-11-observe-the-mind-body-with-panna%zh.rst

 ==========================================
-Observe The Mind-Body With Paññā
+Observe the Mind-Body with Paññā
 ==========================================

 :date: 2019-01-13
 :modified: 2019-04-20
 :tags: Mind-Body, paññā, Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhamma Talks
 :category: path of nirvana
-:summary: Observe The Mind-Body With Paññā (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)
+:summary: Observe the Mind-Body with Paññā (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

 revised on 2019-04-20